FioChuck/cloud-composer-demo/README.md

 ## Data Lineage

-This project is a great place to start learning Dataplex lineage.
+This project is a great way to learn Dataplex lineage.
 Currently _(2023)_ the lineage API supports Cloud Composer, BigQuery, and Data Fusion.
 All the processes in this project are supported and the dependencies will be autodetected if the lineage API is enabled.

-The following shell script must be executed in the destination project to enable Data Lineage.
+The following shell script must be executed in the destination project to enable Data Lineage on a specific Cloud Composer pool.
 More info [here](https://cloud.google.com/composer/docs/composer-2/lineage-integration#enable-integration)

 ```shell
 gcloud beta composer environments update etl-orchestration-pool \
     --location us-central1 \
     --enable-cloud-data-lineage-integration
 ```

+Lastly, the `/lineage.sh` file contains example code for deleting data lineage at the process level.
+During development you may accidentally create unnecessary lineage events and want to delete the process.